 A Farmer’s Wife Best Friend, Meet my Trixie

-On a sunny June day in 2022 a litter of 9 huntaway pups were born and straight away we took to each other, and we have been best friends since!
+On a sunny June day in 2022, a litter of 9 huntaway pups was born.
+This sweet little one decided she wanted to be with me and we took to each other straight away.
+We have been best friends since!

 A wee bit about Trix and her sister’s

 Born to Karl’s main working dog Fern, they were a rambunctious bunch from day dot.
-Gracie (Karl’s oldest daughter) and I convinced him that a litter of pups from his aging mainstay dog was a good idea.
-We promised we would take care of them and do all the work so when the time came and Fern would take her well-earned retirement, he would have a replacement huntaway dog.
+Gracie, Karl’s oldest daughter, and I convinced him.
+We agreed that having a litter of pups from his aging mainstay dog was a good idea.
+We promised we would take care of them and do all the work.
+When the time came for Fern to take her well-earned retirement, he would have a replacement huntaway dog.

 So, we bred her to a beautiful huge huntaway and roughly 58 days later they were born!